Contemplating My Mortality

 bend and softly inquire

-about life's greatest
+about life's great

 disappointment, I'll say,